blynkkk/docs/blynk.cloud/device-mqtt-api/timezone-location.md

 You will get a message on **downlink/utc/all** topic, with Lat Lon GPS coordinates separaed by comma.

-> [!NOTE]
+{% hint style="info" %}
-> The actual coordinates value depends on multiple factors, i.e:
+The actual coordinates value depends on multiple factors, i.e:
-> 1. The [Location](../../blynk.console/locations/locations.md) assigned to device
+1. The [Location](../../blynk.console/locations/locations.md) assigned to device
-> 2. Network address of device
+2. Network address of device
+{% endhint %}